insiyaarsi/mediscribe-ai/project_memory.md

 - This is a 12-week educational project for a student applying to Canadian universities
 - Student is a beginner in ML/AI but has built one full-stack website before
 - Student is learning as we build - explain concepts clearly, no jargon assumptions
-- Timeline is flexible around exam schedules (GRE on Dec 26, 2025)
+- GRE exam completed on December 26, 2025 - no more timeline constraints!

 **Student's Skill Level:**
 - Python: Can write functions, understand classes, learning ML concepts
-- React: Cannot create components independently yet
+- React: Cannot create components independently yet - NEEDS GUIDANCE for Day 7
 - Git: Knows basic commands but gets confused with conflicts
 - ML/AI: Learning through this project, needs concept explanations
 - Medical terminology: Learning as we go